scriptwerx/grunt-codename/README.md

 **codename** allows to set the codename and patchName based on the version number of the configuration files (package.json, manifest.json, etc.) in your project.
 Only JSON files are supported, and each file **must** have a `version` field compliant to [SemVer][] guidelines; specifically following: `1.2.3-1` being `MAJOR.MINOR.PATCH-BUILD`.

-**Remember: The supplied codenames and patchNames only include suport for single-digit numbers used for major, minor and patch of the *version* field (and major to only 5) - you must supply your own custom codenames and patchNames if you can't handle this restriction (but that's a lot of names)!**
+**Remember: The supplied codenames and patchNames only include suport for single-digit numbers used for minor and patch of the *version* field (and major up to 10) - you must supply your own custom codenames and patchNames if you can't handle this restriction (but that's a lot of names)!**

 ### Example JSON